-While it is fine to treat yourself to sweets and other high-fat foods once in a while, it is best to avoid food with trans fats completely.
+While it is fine to treat yourself to high-fat foods occasionally, it is best to avoid food with trans fats completely.

-You can cut how much trans fat you eat by substituting healthier foods for less healthy options.
+You can cut trans fat by substituting healthier foods for less nutritious options.
 Replace foods high in trans and saturated fats with foods that have polyunsaturated and monounsaturated fats.
 Here is how to get started:

-- Use safflower or olive oil instead of butter and other solid fats.
+- Use safflower or olive oil instead of butter, shortening, and other solid fats.

 - Switch from solid margarine to soft margarine.

 - Ask what type of fats foods are cooked in when you eat out at restaurants.

 - Replace meats with skinless chicken or fish a few days a week.